Universidad de Deusto, Bilbao

 Program Site: Universidad de Deusto campus, located in the city center.

 Eligibility: Minimum 3.0 GPA and two semesters of college-level Spanish (or the equivalent).
 Students who only meet the minimum requirement (2 semesters of college-level Spanish or equivalent) must take a USC Spanish class or take the Spanish language placement exam within one year before going to Spain.

-Description: Surrounded by mountains and not far from the beach, Bilbao is the largest city northern Spain, offering visitors the chance to experience the diversity of Spanish culture.
+Description: Surrounded by mountains and not far from the beach, Bilbao is the largest city in northern Spain, offering visitors the chance to experience the diversity of Spanish culture.
 While Spanish is the major language, Basque is spoken as well, and the regional cuisine is internationally recognized.
 The city is well known for its high quality of life, and boasts a wealth of cultural venues, a wide range of festivals, and plenty of shops, parks and restaurants.

 Founded in 1886, the Universidad de Deusto is located across the river from the famous titanium and glass Museo Guggenheim designed by Frank Gehry.
 The university has around 17,000 students and is small enough to nurture a friendly, relaxed atmosphere and large enough to offer a wide range of courses and activities.